AFLplusplus/AFLplusplus/docs/docs.md

 We have zero experience with technical writers, so this is very hard for us to calculate.
-We expect it to be a lot of work though because of the amount of documentation we have that needs to be restructured and rewritten (44 documents with 13k total lines of content).
+We expect it to be a lot of work though because of the amount of documentation we have that needs to be restructured and partially rewritten (44 documents with 13k total lines of content).

 Technical Writer                                              10000$
 Volunteer stipends                                                0$ (waved) T-Shirts for the top 10 contributors and helpers to this documentation project:
 	10 afl++ logo t-shirts 		20$ each		200$
-	 8 shipping cost of t-shirts    10$ each		 80$
+	10 shipping cost of t-shirts    10$ each		100$
-           (2 won't need to be shipped)

-Total: 10.280$
+Total: 10.300$

 ## Additional Information